 There are lots of ways to celebrate Lammas.

-The following is a ritual intended for solitary practitioners but may be adapted to suit covens or partners.
+The following is a solitary lammas ritual intended for solo practitioners but may be adapted to suit covens or partners.

 Things You Will Need

 -Matches or lighter and a charcoal disk

 –Cauldron or fire-safe bowl

 -A piece of very dry bread (preferably hand baked for Lammas)!

 This holiday is all about rejoicing in abundance—abundance of the garden, abundance of light, and abundance of spirit.

 Begin your ritual by grabbing a basket with your ritual supplies and finding a sunny spot outside.

 Take a moment to close your eyes and feel the warmth of the sun on your face.
 Imagine it pouring through you and coursing through your veins like liquid gold.
 Hold this visualization until you feel lit from within.

 Ponder all the things you feel grateful for right now.